Lauren Allen ('12) is a Project Director at Primary Children's Hospital in Salt Lake City.

 Brianna Walcott (‘06) completed an Masters degree in Library Science at the University of South Carolina.

-Jessica Whetman (‘06) completed a Masters degree in Library and Information Science at Clarion University of Pennsylvania and is now an Assistant Branch Manager and Youth Services Librarian at Weber County Library.
+Jessica Whetman (‘06) completed a Masters degree in Library and Information Science at Clarion University of Pennsylvania and is now the Adult Program Coordinator for the Weber County Library System.

 Timothy Asay (‘05) , a Ph.D. candidate at the University of Oregon, received the prestigious Margaret McBride Fellowship for 2010.
 He is currently completing his dissertation on theory and medieval English poetry.

 Jillian Culley (‘05) has been accepted to the Comparative Literature Masters program at Arizona State University Tempe.